Faylixe/wage/02 - Memory.md

 address space is allocated to a specific memory instance is what we call the _memory map_.

 The _memory map_ is a specification that splits the address space in subsets that are dedicated to a particular block of memory.
-Following table describes the  _memory map_ associated to the gameboy address bus :
+Following table describes the _memory map_ associated to the gameboy address bus, but keep in mind that you can easily a more detailled memory map with slot description, map variation depending on console model.

 | Address range | Target                    |
 | ------------- | ------------------------- |